 Boy, 11, dies after getting electrical burns at rail depot

-An 11-year-old boy has died after he sustained serious electrical burns at a rail depot, police said.
+An 11-year-old boy has died after sustaining "awful injuries" from serious electrical burns at a rail freight depot, police said.

-The boy was found with severe injuries and was pronounced dead at the scene in Northamptonshire.
+The youngster was found with severe injuries and was pronounced dead at the scene in Northamptonshire.

+Officers from British Transport Police said the death was being treated as unexplained.

 Emergency services were called to the Daventry International Rail Freight Depot at around 5.20pm on Tuesday.